akercheval/si/README.md

 ### Sí
 ##### A coding utility for native Spanish speakers

+####Update:
+Sí 2.0 is up and running!
+Translation to and from python is now available.
+Some things that are different about it:
+1. Now, you must specify which language you'd like to translate to and from.
+This means the usage for a hypothetial file now looks like this:
+`si cpp testfile.si testfile.cpp`, whereas before it looked like `si testfile.si testfile.cpp`
+It's the same with python, by the way, you just need to replace `cpp` with `py`: `si py testfile.si testfile.py`
+2. Sí will attempt to run the python script automatically, for a more (although not nearly perfect) python shell-like experience. *This only works with python3, not with anything younger.*
+3. As always, translations are still in development.
+The current list for python can be found [here](https://docs.google.com/document/d/1-K0fD7VggYoBeeeJRqcQnw3W_9d-RqdDuT5c9MRoZ8E/edit?usp=sharing)

 Sí is a pseudo-programming language that serves as a Spanish-based alternative to C++, so that Spanish speakers can write code using Spanish keywords that make more sense to them than English ones do.
 This is especially useful for Spanish-speaking students who are learning to code for the first time, allowing them to learn to write programs without having to first understand English.

 In other words, code written using the Spanish keywords in Sí translates directly to C++ code that can be compiled and run without ever having to look at English.